 On this webpage, you can find information for voters to keep in mind when heading to the polls to vote for their Community Representatives.

-Communities in phase two and phase three are expected to have established their tenant leadership (Tenant Elections completed) by the end of spring 2021.
+Communities in phase two are expected to have established their tenant leadership (Tenant Elections completed) by the end of April 2021.
+Communities in phase three will complete their elections by the end of June 2021.
+We will reopen the Community Representative nomination and Building/Townhouse Committee open call processes for communities in phase two in early 2021.

-What voters need to know for Election Day:
+What voters need to know for in-person voting on Election Day:

-- Each voter must present identification at the time of registering at the polling station.
+- Each voter must present identification at the time of registering at the polling station and go through a short COVID-19 screening.

 - All tenants over the age of 16 are eligible to vote.